axtk/routescape/README.md

 }
 ```

-This setting effectively disallows passing `string` and `RegExp` values to the link `href` prop and the ternary route-matching function `withRoute(routePattern, x, y)`, only allowing values returned from the URL builder.
+Adding this type declaration to an app effectively disallows passing `string` and `RegExp` values to the link `href` prop and the ternary route-matching function `withRoute(routePattern, x, y)`, only allowing values returned from the URL builder.